themarvelousblog/themarvelousblog.github.io/pages/en/register.md

 ---
-layout: login
+layout: register
-title: Login
+title: Register
-lang-switch: /it/accedi
+lang-switch: /it/registrati
 show: Show password
-submit: Login
+submit: Register
 test: This is a test page and is currently not functional
 ---